CarpenterEvan/TubeRoom/README.md

 # TubeRoom
 Code that I use for work
-'''

     I want to scan a tube ID from the Database file, and check if it is good or bad.
     I will be doing this for thousands of tubes, so I want it to be quick, easy, and compact.
-    99 percent of the time, I will be scanning 10 tubes at a time, very fast, then checking if those 10 pass I made this with the intention of running it from my mac console.
+    99 percent of the time, I will be scanning 10 tubes at a time, very fast, then checking if those 10 pass.
+    I made this with the intention of running it from my mac console.

     The following text describes the code, use it as a reference, not a book!!